-The Headquarters operates from its mountain complex outside the city of Bodø in Northern Norway.
-From its operation centre, experienced officers continuously monitor the activity in Norway's vast land and sea territories.
+NJHQ is located in a mountain complex about 22 km from the city of Bodø in Northern Norway.
+From its joint operation centre, experienced officers continuously monitor the activity in Norway's vast land and sea territories.

-This is possible thanks to our many sensors like radars, the Coast Guard and the maritime surveillance aircraft P-3 Orion.
-The Headquarters gathers all the information and makes a complete picture of the current situation.
-This picture is shared with other departments in the Armed Forces, and with NATO.
+This is possible thanks to our many sensors such as radars, the Coast Guard and the maritime surveillance aircraft P-3 Orion.
+The headquarters gathers all the information and makes a complete picture of the current situation.
+This picture is shared with other departments in the Norwegian Armed Forces, and with NATO.

-The NJHQ Chief is the Chief of Defence's most important advisor in questions concerning military operations and activity.
-The current Chief is Lieutenant General Rune Jakobsen.
+The NJHQ Commander is the Chief of Defence's most important advisor in questions concerning military operations and activity.
+The current Commander is Lieutenant General Rune Jakobsen.

 NJHQ main tasks:

 - Keep an eye with Norway's vast sea and air territories, and have a current understanding of the overall situation.